-The first important date of the Easter week, Semana Santa, (Good Friday: March 18th.
-2014, Easter: March 20th/21th 2014) is Palm Sunday.
+The first important date of the Easter week, Semana Santa, (Good Friday: 30 March 2018, Easter: 31 March / 1 April 2018) is Palm Sunday.
 On this day the Padrinos (godparents) will give to their godchildren decorated or inter-weaved palm leaves.
 On Easter Sunday everybody gives as a gift the "Mona", a dough ring with chocolate figures, meanwhile there are also less traditional characters with a lot of appeal to them, such as Harry Potter.

 In Spain, including Barcelona, the cult of the Virgin Mary is very strong.
 That is revealed; by the means that many churches of the Virgin Mary and religious festivals in processions to their honour will be held.